trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin1.png
    :scale: 100%

+   Application Launcher

-Choosing the Application Launcher plugin opens the window seen in :numref:`Figure %s: Application Launcher <luminadesktopplugin1>`.
+Choosing the Application Launcher plugin opens the window seen in :numref:`Figure %s <luminadesktopplugin1>`.
 This drop down menu allows the user to choose a specific application to add to the desktop.

 .. _Audio Player: